Post Brexit: UK Citizens and non-EEA Family Members

 After the 31st December 2020, UK citizens moving to Ireland with their non-EEA family members are no longer able to benefit from the Free Movement Directive (Directive 2004/38EC) which gives broad family reunification rights to EEA citizens.
 While UK citizens continue to have the right to live and work in Ireland, there is now no automatic right for UK citizens to bring their non-EEA family members with them to Ireland.

-The Department of Justice have introduced a new application process specifically for UK citizens who wish to move to Ireland after the 31st December 2020 with their non-EEA family members.
+The Department of Justice have introduced a new application process specifically for UK citizens who move to Ireland after the 31st December 2020 and who wish to bring their non-EEA family members.
 It does not apply to family members of UK national who were living in Ireland and exercising their free movement rights prior to the 31st December 2020 as their rights and entitlements are guaranteed by the Withdrawal Agreement.